-1 See reported indicators using disposable income in SEDLAC (Socioeconomic Database for Latin America and the 2 Both are measured with the 2009-2010 National Survey of Family Income and Expenditures (ENIGFAM), market income (i.e., before taxes and government transfers); poverty here is measured with the US\$2.50 ppp per day international poverty line.
+1 See reported indicators using disposable income in SEDLAC (Socioeconomic Database for Latin America and the Caribbean, CEDLAS at Universidad de La Plata and World Bank, 2013).

+2 Both are measured with the 2009-2010 National Survey of Family Income and Expenditures (ENIGFAM), market income (i.e., before taxes and government transfers); poverty here is measured with the US\$2.50 ppp per day international poverty line.
 For more details, see sections 3 and 4, and Table 3.

-$^{^{3}\,}$ The incidence of poverty for the nonindigenous group is equal to 24.5 percent.
+3 The incidence of poverty for the nonindigenous group is equal to 24.5 percent.